theinttheintsandimaungttsdm20-gif/sudoku_challenge_assessment/README.md

 - **Controller** never formats messages.
 Returns structured `Result` - Sucess, Failure, Quit or GameOver
 - **Service** never displays — returns `ValidationResult`
 - **Model** never validates — pure data with getters and setters

+## Application Wiring

+`Main` owns the play-again loop and a single shared `Scanner` instance, passed into `SudokuGameView` to avoid conflicting `System.in` readers.`SudokuGameConfig` wires all dependencies cleanly, creating a fresh board, services and controller per game while the same `Scanner` is reused.
+When a game ends, the user is prompted to press ENTER for a new game or type 'quit' to exit — each new game gets a completely fresh state.

 ### Dependency Injection via Constructor Injection
 By using Constructor Injection, I ensure the Controller depends on the abstraction (interface) rather than the implementation.